Orthopedic Fitness Insight

 Lever Belt vs. Prong Belt: Which Should Serious Lifters Choose?

 You've decided you need a weightlifting belt.
 That part was the easy call.
-Now you're staring at two options - lever or prong - and realizing the internet gives you a different answer depending on which forum you landed on last.
+Now you're staring at two options, lever or prong, and realizing the internet gives you a different answer depending on which forum you landed on last.

-Here's the truth: the difference between a lever belt and a prong belt is not cosmetic.
+The difference between a lever belt and a prong belt is not cosmetic.
 It affects how consistently your belt supports your spine, how quickly you can transition between movements, and whether you're building a training career that lasts a decade or a pattern of preventable injury.

 What Is a Lever Belt?